The 2025 tennis season in review: data, predictions & what we learned

 Accuracy by Confidence Level Figure 2: Prediction accuracy broken down by confidence level.
 Higher confidence predictions showed significantly better accuracy rates.

-The confidence breakdown reveals a clear pattern:
+The confidence breakdown reveals a clear pattern.
+The table below summarises all 103 verified predictions:

 The gap between high confidence (80.0%) and low confidence (66.7%) represents a 13.3 percentage point difference.
 This suggests our confidence calculation system is well-calibrated and provides actionable information for decision-making.

-Average Confidence and Probability
+Average confidence and probability

 Throughout the 2025 season, our average prediction confidence was 60.2%, while the average probability assigned to predicted winners was 62.9%.
 This relatively conservative approach reflects our model's tendency to avoid overconfidence—a key safeguard against overfitting.